astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

 The correlation ``np.array([1, 0.5, 0, -1])`` would indicate that the first
-element is fully correlated, the second element partially correlates while element 3 is uncorrelated and 4 even anti-correlated.
+element is fully correlated, the second element partially correlates while element 3 is uncorrelated and 4 is anti-correlated.

 uncertainty with unit
 ^^^^^^^^^^^^^^^^^^^^^